It’s Not Your Money

 If you’re a billionaire in the US, you’re a billionaire in large part because you live in the US.

 So, if you’re American, a large chunk of the reason you make a lot of money (relative to the rest of the world) is that you are American.
-The main cause of your relative wealth is not that you work hard, or that you’re innately smarter than members of other nations (though you may be since you weren’t starved as a child).
-It’s because you had opportunities given to you that most people will never had, and those opportunities existed due to the pure accident of your birth or because you or your family chose to come to the US.
+The main cause of your relative wealth is not that you work hard or that you’re innately smarter than members of other nations (though you may be since you weren’t starved as a child).
+It’s because you were afforded opportunities that most people never had and those opportunities existed due to the pure accident of your birth or because you or your family chose to come to the US.
 The same is true of most first world nations.

 Immigrants understand this very well.
 There’s a reason why Mexicans, for example, are willing to risk death to cross the border.
 Their average income is $7,310, compared to the US average income of $43,740.
 They won’t make up all the difference just by crossing the border, but they’ll make up enough that it’s more than worth it.
-They haven’t personally changed, they don’t work harder now that they’re across the border.
-They aren’t smarter and they aren’t stronger.
-They just changed where they lived and suddenly the opportunities open to them were so much better that their income went up.
+They haven’t personally changed, they don’t suddenly work harder now that they’re across the border.
+They don’t suddenly become smarter or stronger.
+They just change where they live and suddenly the opportunities open to them are so much better, their income goes up.

-So let’s bring this back to our typical Libertarian with his whine that he earned it, and the government shouldn’t take it away.
+So let’s bring this back to our typical libertarian with his whine that he earned his money and the government shouldn’t be allowed to take it away.
 He didn’t earn most of it.
-Most of it is just because in global terms, he was born on third and thinks he hit a triple.
-That doesn’t mean he doesn’t have to work for it, but it does mean most of the value of his work has nothing to do with him (and Ayn Rand aside, it’s almost always a him).
+Most of it is because, in global terms, he was born on third and thinks he hit a triple.
+This doesn’t mean he hasn’t had to work for it, but it does mean that most of the value of his work has nothing to do with him (and Ayn Rand aside, it’s almost always a him).

-Now what a government is, in a democratic society, is the vehicle that the population as a whole chooses to use to organize collective action.
-Government is, imperfect as it is, the closest approximation to the “will of society” that we’ve got.
+Now, in a democratic society, a government is the vehicle through which the population, as a whole, chooses to organize collective action.
+Government, imperfect as it is, is the closest approximation to the “will of society” that we’ve got.

-Since the majority of the money any American earns is a function of being American, not of their own individual virtues, the government has the moral right to tax.
-And since those who are rich get more from being American than those who are poor, it also has the moral right to take more money from them.
+Because the majority of the money any American earns is a function of being American, and the result of their own individual virtues, the government has the moral right to tax.
+And because those who are rich get more from being American than those who are poor, it also has the moral right to take more money from them.

-More importantly than the moral right, it has the pragmatic duty to do so.
-The roads and bridges that government builds and maintains; the schools that it funds, the police and courts that keep the peace; the investment in R&D that produced the internet; the sewage systems that make real estate speculation possible, and on and on, are a huge chunk of what makes being American worth so much more than being a Bengali.
-Failure to reinvest in both human and inanimate infrastructure is like killing the golden goose, and America, for decades now, has not been keeping its infrastructure properly maintained, let alone building it up.
+More importantly than the moral right, government has the pragmatic duty to do so.
+The roads and bridges that government builds and maintains, the schools that it funds, the police and courts that keep the peace, the investment in R&D that produced the internet, the sewage systems that make real estate speculation possible, and on and on, are a huge chunk of what makes being American worth so much more than being a Bangladeshi.
+Failure to reinvest in both human and inanimate infrastructure is like killing the golden goose, and America, for decades now, has not been properly maintaining its infrastructure, let alone building it up.

 And money itself is something that government provides for its people.
 It’s not your money, it’s America’s money and it’s a damn good thing too.
 If you don’t believe me, try issuing your own money and see how many people accept it.
-Some will, because what money is, when an individual issues, is an IOU.
+Some will, because when an individual issues money, it’s an IOU (which is essentially what money is).
 I’ve written a few in my life.
-In every case the person I gave it to was less happy to receive it than he would have been to get some nice crisp dollars.
-And I rested my IOU’s on dollars — I promised to repay in my country’s currency.
-If you don’t want to do that you’d have to issue an IOU saying “I will repay you with a bundle of rice” or gold, or a service.
-And then you come to the question of enforcement (one thing even libertarians admit the government should do) because what if I refuse to meet the conditions of the IOU.
-Even an IOU is based on the sanction of the government, if it isn’t it’s worth only as much as the good will of the person issuing it or the strong arm of the person holding it.
+In every case, the person I gave it to was less happy to receive it than he would have been to get some nice crisp dollars.
+And I rested my IOUs on dollars, that is, I promised to repay in my country’s currency.
+Barring the use of accepted currencies, you’d have to issue an IOU saying: “I will repay you with a bundle of rice.”
+Or gold or a service.
+This raises the question of enforcement (one thing even libertarians admit the government should do): What if I suddenly refuse to meet the conditions of the IOU?
+Even an IOU is based on the sanction of the government–if it isn’t, it’s worth only as much as the good will of the person issuing it or the strong arm of the person holding it.

-So no, it isn’t your money, and it’s a good thing it isn’t.
+So no, it isn’t your money and it’s a good thing it isn’t.
 And while you may have worked your butt off for it, you also didn’t earn most of it.
-The value you impute to yourself “I’m worth my 80K salary” is mostly a function of where you live, of where you were born and of who your parents are.
+The value you impute to yourself (“I’m worth my 80K salary”) is mostly a function of where you live, where you were born, and of who your parents are.